openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

 The Cinder Personas
 -------------------

-This is easiest to explain if we introduce the five "personas" Cinder recognizes.
+This is easiest to explain if we introduce the three "personas" Cinder recognizes in the Xena and Yoga releases.
 In the list below, a "system" refers to the deployed system (that is, Cinder and all its services), and a "project" refers to a container or namespace for resources.

 * In order to consume resources, a user must be assigned to a project by